🛩️ Product groups

 Product roadmap

-Fleet team members can read Fleet's high-level product goals and planned releases for the current quarter and the next quarter (confidential Google Doc).
+Fleet team members can read Fleet's high-level product goals for the current quarter (confidential Google Sheet).

 What are product groups?